Anna Thornton: Bowen incident

 One night in 1835, one of her slaves, John Arthur Bowen (possibly under the influence of alcohol), ventured into the bedroom of Anna Maria Thornton, then about 60, wielding an axe.
-Fortunately, Anna and her mother, who shared her room, both escaped unscathed.
+Anna and her mother, who shared her room, both escaped unscathed.
 However, Bowen was arrested and faced the possibility of hanging.
 In response to the abortive attack, white residents of Washington started the Snow Riot, burning a black school amid other acts of destruction.
 The capital's restrictive "black codes" were also tightened in response to the incident.

 Despite Bowen's threat to her life, Anna Maria Brodeau Thornton was tormented by his imprisonment - especially after he wrote her a letter about awful jail conditions (this letter is still in the Anna Maria Brodeau Thornton papers at the Library of Congress) and went to extraordinary lengths to try to get him pardoned.
-Her diary chronicles how she appealed to many powerful Washington men at the time, such as Congressman and future Vice President Richard Mentor Johnson - who, ironically enough, considered a slave woman to be his common-law wife.
+Her diary chronicles how she appealed to many powerful Washington men at the time, such as Congressman and future Vice President Richard Mentor Johnson, whose common-law wife was herself enslaved.
 She also appealed to military men such as Gen. George Gibson, former Quartermaster General, who was a close personal friend of President Andrew Jackson, and to a member of the Washington family.
 The widow Thornton presented a petition signed by numerous Washington notables to President Jackson, in person, and he acted on it on the symbolic date of July 4th, 1836, releasing Bowen from confinement.
 Thornton immediately sold Bowen to John Henry Eaton to work on a flatboat in Florida.

 In her petition to Jackson, Thornton consistently described Bowen as a "boy," though he was about 19, and she speculated that he had been under the influence of drink.
 In other words, he had not "really" attacked her; it was not him doing the acting, but merely the "demon rum."
 The modern writer Jefferson Morley has suggested that the sale of Bowen was meant to get him out of Washington, where many angry whites still hated him for his alleged violence and his criticisms of slavery.
 Morley also notes the possibility that Thornton was so forgiving and protective of the young slave because he may have been William Thornton's son.

 After Bowen's release from jail and subsequent sale, Anna Maria Brodeau Thornton went about her daily life, finally freeing her few remaining slaves shortly before her death in 1865 (in which year they would have been freed, anyway, with the end of the American Civil War).
 Her diary, which is a rich source of information about social life in Washington, D.C., in the late 18th and early-to-mid-19th centuries, is available at the Library of Congress.
 Her petition to Andrew Jackson is stored in the Andrew Jackson papers at the Library of Congress.